andrewdavidmackenzie/flow/flowr/src/cli/stdio/readline.md

 ```

 ### Inputs
+* prompty - String prompt, or "" (empty string) can be used for none.

 #### Output
 * text - Line of text read from STDIN - with leading and trailing whitespace trimmed.